Charley, My Boy

 "Charley, My Boy" is a song with music by Ted Fio Rito and lyrics by Gus Kahn.
 The Russo-FioRito Oriole Orchestra introduced the song in 1924.
 The most popular recording was released by Eddie Cantor.
-The sheet music was published for voice and piano by J. Albert & Son.
+The sheet music was published for voice and piano by Irving Berlin Inc., and in Australia by J. Albert & Son.

 The refrain is four lines, of which the first two are: